Columbus Felony Theft Attorney

 Felony Theft in Ohio Penalties

-An example of a 5th degree felony theft would be stealing a credit card or a vehicle.
+An example of a 5th-degree felony theft would be stealing a credit card or a vehicle.
 The state may assign harsher punishments if the stolen property is dangerous, like a firearm, or a drug.
-It is a 4th degree felony if you are caught stealing drugs.
+It is a 4th-degree felony if you are caught stealing drugs.
 If the value of the property stolen exceeds $1.5 million, then it is considered to be a felony of the 1st degree.
 2 3 4

-Burke, Meis & Associates — Columbus, Ohio Felony Theft
+Attorney Adam Burke Llc — Columbus, Ohio Felony Theft